MicrosoftDocs/sql-docs/docs/advanced-analytics/administration/dmvs-for-sql-server-machine-learning-services.md

 | [sys.dm_os_performance_counters](../../relational-databases/system-dynamic-management-views/sys-dm-os-performance-counters-transact-sql.md) | Returns a row per performance counter maintained by the server.
 You can use this information to see how many scripts ran, which scripts were run using which authentication mode, or how many R calls were issued on the instance overall. |

 > [!NOTE]
-> Users who run external scripts must have the additional permission EXECUTE ANY EXTERNAL SCRIPT, however, these DMVs can be used by administrators without this permission.
+> Users who run external scripts must have the additional permission `EXECUTE ANY EXTERNAL SCRIPT`, however, these DMVs can be used by administrators without this permission.

 ### Performance counters